harry1003/Machine-learning/2.logistic&generative/README.md

     > for SGD:

         loss = (pre - lable) ** 2,
-    so the gradient of this loss is

         grad = 2 * (pre - lable) * data

     > for cross_entrophy:

         loss = -1 * (label * log(pre) + (1 - label) * np.log(1 - pre))
-    so the gradient of this loss is

         d_pre = d(pre)/dw = d(sig(data * w))/dw = pre * (1 - pre) * data
         grad = -1 * (label / pre * d_pre - (1 - label) / (1 - pre) * d_pre)
     To find the min of the loss, we just upgrade weight